Yui1003/FirebaseiCCAT/replit.md

 # iCCAT Smart Campus Information Kiosk

 ## Overview
-iCCAT (Interactive Campus Companion and Assistance Terminal) is a full-stack web application designed as an offline-ready smart kiosk system for Cavite State University's CCAT Campus.
+iCCAT (Interactive Campus Companion and Assistance Terminal) is a full-stack web application designed as an **offline-first** smart kiosk system for Cavite State University's CCAT Campus.
 Its primary purpose is to provide interactive campus navigation, wayfinding, staff directory, and event information through a touch-optimized interface for public kiosk deployment.
-The system includes public-facing modules and a comprehensive admin panel for content management, built with offline capability using service workers for caching.
+The system includes public-facing modules and a comprehensive admin panel for content management, built with complete offline capability including client-side pathfinding and embedded baseline datasets.

 ## User Preferences
 Preferred communication style: Simple, everyday language.